perdacherMartin/AppliedBioinformatics/documentation/day3_Hmm.md

 		hmmscan3 --tblout hmm.tsv hmm_database/hmm orthologs/octopus_orthologs.fa >hmmscan.out

 		There are four entries in the generated tsv-file.
 These proteins might be generated with high certainty by the downloaded markov model.
+This means that our sequence contains an Elongation factor Tu GTP domain.

 	c.
 Extract one of the Octopus sequences that contain the GTP domain and paste it into the Pfam webpage in order to get a full Pfam annotation